andrebraga7/akemi/TESTING.md

     - At the bottom of the about page, there is a section with some of Akemi's **completed projects**.

 - As a user I want to easily be able to contact Akemi for more information.
-    - On the contact page there is a form which allows to user to fill in his contact information and send Akemi a message;
+    - On the contact page there is a form which allows the user to fill in his contact information and send Akemi a message;
     - On the footer in every page there is also **contact information** for the company, such as: telephone, email and address.

 # Known bugs